toborochi/Competitive-Programming/README.md

 >**- Why is it open source?**
 >
 >**- Because I think students, like me, do not always have someone explain their problems to them.
-Part of my learning is based on reading other people's codes until I understand them.**
+Part of my learning is based on reading other people's codes and try to understand them.**